What is Object Storage? Read our review of the top 5 players in 2025

 AWS S3 92%

 Cost is essential for all organisations when choosing an object storage service.
-Our winner is normally Wasabi, but Backblaze B2 is now on top since they removed their egress charges in the summer of 2023.
+Our winner is usually Wasabi, but Backblaze B2 is now on top since they removed their egress charges in summer 2023.

 They are also the lowest-cost provider and the only one without extra charges.